Mowenyii/Mowenyii.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: 🎉 One first-authored paper about image editing accepted to WACV 2025.
 - *2024.02*: 🎉 One first-authored paper about Text-to-Image generation accepted to CVPR 2024.
 - *2022.09*: 🎉 One co-authored paper accepted to NeurIPS 2022.